On the sum of a prime and a square-free number with divisibility conditions: Introduction

-In 2017, Dudek \cite{dudek2017sum} proved the following theorem, which makes explicit an earlier result of Estermann \cite[Theorem 3]{estermann1931representations}. \begin{theorem}[Dudek] Every integer greater than 2 can be represented as the sum of a prime and a square-free number. \end{theorem} In this paper, we extend Dudek's result by placing divisibility conditions on the square-free number.
-Our main results are as follows. \begin{theorem} Let $k$ be even with $2\leq k\leq 2\cdot 10^5$ or odd with $1\leq k\leq 10^5$.
+In response to Question \ref{squarefreeq}, we prove the following results. \begin{theorem} Let $k$ be even with $2\leq k\leq 2\cdot 10^5$ or odd with $1\leq k\leq 10^5$.
 Then every even $n\geq 40$ can be expressed as the sum of a prime and a square-free number $\eta>1$ with $(\eta,k)=1$. \end{theorem} \begin{theorem} Let $k$ be odd with at most 2 prime factors and $1\leq k\leq 10^5$.
 Then every $n\geq 36$ can be expressed as the sum of a prime and a square-free number $\eta>1$ with $(\eta,k)=1$. \end{theorem} These results improve on recent work of Francis and Lee \cite{francis2020additive}, who only considered the case where $k$ is prime.

 Importantly, we note that Theorem \ref{firsteventhm} holds only for even $n$ whereas Theorem \ref{firstoddthm} holds for both odd and even $n$.
 If we remove the restriction on the prime factors of $k$ in Theorem \ref{firstoddthm} then the result holds for all $n\geq 10^{25}$ (see Theorem \ref{bigoddthm}).